Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

   sth_data$season <- season
 ```

 Many season ticket accounts are owned by corporations.
 We'll build a list called _corporate_ and sample it in order to assign a "c" for corporate or "i" for individual to each account.
 We use the `set.seed()` function for reproducibility.
-We'll use the sample function to sample a _c_ or an _i_ from the list at the rate of 20% corporations and 80% individuals.
+We'll use the `sample` function to sample a _c_ or an _i_ from the list at the rate of 20% corporations and 80% individuals using the `prob` argument.

 ```r